 Andreas Gminder 95/446 (in herb.
 Gminder; RET 306-6,

 GRAUBÜNDEN—3 km E of St. Moritz, God da

 Staz hill, 26.viii.1976 C. Bas 7021 (L; RET 002-1).

 The macroscopic description given here benefits greatly from extensive notes of Dr. C. Bas on the Valsugana and St. Moritz collections.

 This anatomical description differs from that of Tulloss (1988) in several points.
 My earlier description relied heavily upon material other than the holotype, which was not examined in detail at the time and of which, apparently, very little remains.
 After the study of the holotype reported above, I regard the earlier description as in error in reporting the small, subglobose to broadly ellipsoid, terminal, inflated cells in the subhymenial region as part of the subhymenium rather than part of the subhymenial base.
 In the previous description the pileipellis is described as much thicker than was found in the holotype and larger, clavate, inflated cells are described in the lamella trama.
 In addition to these differences, new data has been added.

-The reader may wish to compare the present species with the following: A. groenlandica, A. mortenii, and A. castaneogrisea.
-In the U.K., material previously determined as A. submembranacea has been redetermined as A. castaneogrisea upon revision by RET.
+The reader may wish to compare the present species with the following: A. groenlandica, A. mortenii, and A. reidiana.
+In the U.K., material previously determined as A. submembranacea has been redetermined as A. reidiana upon revision by RET.

 —R. E. Tulloss